-georgetown university reunion weekend: may 30-june 1, 2025
+georgetown university weekend reunion may 29-31, 2026

 Thank you for a wonderful Reunion Weekend!

-Reunion 2025 Top 10 Highlights
+Reunion 2026 Top 10 Highlights

-2. Over 80 events were held over the weekend, including the All Class Family picnic—where alumni and their families got to experience the Hilltop as they once knew it, with friends, food, performers, and music.
+2. Over 80 events were held over the weekend, including the All-Class Family Picnic—where alumni and their families got to experience the Hilltop as they once knew it, with friends, food, performers, and music.

-5. Reunion classes collectively raised more than $200 million!
+6. Reunion classes collectively raised more than $100 million!
 See which classes took home this year’s cups.

 10. Alumni couples who met on the Hilltop attended a special champagne toast in their honor at our Love on the Hilltop event.